 Monthly Water quality monitoring on the Vasse Wonnerup wetlands has occurred since December 2014 to gain a better understanding on the seasonal variability in water quality parameters.

 The Department of Water and Environmental Regulation conducts monitoring, which includes measuring salinity, pH, temperature, nutrients and phytoplankton.
 Results have shown that there is substantial seasonal and site variability in water quality parameters across the wetlands due to seasonal inflows and drying out.

-Monthly water quality data will be used to populate the Vasse Estuary model that is being developed by the Department of Water and Environmental Regulation in collaboration with the University of Western Australia.
+Monthly water quality data is used to populate the Vasse Estuary model by the Department of Water and Environmental Regulation in collaboration with the University of Western Australia.

-The model will be used to predict water levels and salinity in the wetlands of a range of management scenarios proposed by the Vasse Wonnerup wetlands Collaboration to investigate under the Review Surge Barrier Operations project.
-The model will also be used to guide management decisions in allowing seawater into the Vasse estuary over summer months to reduce the risk of fish kills.
+The model was used to predict water levels and salinity in the wetlands for a range of management scenarios under the Review Surge Barrier Operations project.
+The model is also used to guide management decisions in allowing seawater into the Vasse estuary over summer months to reduce the risk of fish kills.

-Sediment investigations in the Vasse estuary channel took place in October 2016 to assess the volume and composition of sediments in the channel approximately 1.2km upstream from the Vasse surge barrier.
-Link to map the accumulation of organic sediments in the channel contribute to poor water quality, visual amenity and offensive smells over summer.
+Sediment investigations in the Vasse estuary channel took place in October 2016 to assess the volume and composition of sediments in the channel approximately 1.2km upstream from the Vasse surge barrier (map).
+The accumulation of organic sediments in the channel contribute to poor water quality, visual amenity and offensive smells over summer.

 The investigation, coordinated by the Department of Water and Environmental Regulation, found that the organic sediment layer is highly variable along the channel, with build-up occurring mostly along Estuary View Drive and in front of the Vasse Surge Barrier.